stfc/PSyclone/examples/psyir/README.md

 ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Authors: R. W. Ford, S. Siso STFC Daresbury Lab
+Author R. W. Ford, STFC Daresbury Lab
 -->

 # PSyclone PSyIR Examples